fefa4ka/ocp/README.md

 4. **After installation:**
    - The service will be running at `http://localhost:8000`
+   - The service will also be accessible remotely via SSH tunnel at `exte.nder.su:8888`
    - Configuration file is at `/etc/openai-proxy/.env`
    - View logs with: `sudo journalctl -u openai-proxy`
    - Control the service with: